-How I Learned to Navigate Working in Vietnamese Culture
+How I Learned to Navigate Work and Everyday Life in Vietnamese Culture

 1) What made you decide to leave home and work in Haiphong, Vietnam?